 The investment period for each bucket can be chosen as,

 Investment, maturity of which is required within 3 years

 Investment, maturity of which is required after 3 years but before 6 years

 Investment, maturity of which is required after 6 years

 One can also have a 4th Bucket as well, if you wish to fine tune the investment over a longer period.

 In case you wish to have 4th bucket, your investment in 3rd bucket may be held between 6 to 10 years

 Here is how you can distribute the investment amount in these 3 buckets.
-Also, mentioned in the table what kind of assets / schemes can be used to invest in each bucket.
+The kind of assets / schemes that can be used to invest in each bucket are also mentioned in the table.

 In the above example the period of each bucket, % of allocation in each bucket and schemes can change depending upon the age and other priorities of the person investor.